Samiatjaji/BANK-LOANS-REPORT/README.md

 The dataset was downloaded from kaggle.
 Download [here](https://github.com/Samiatjaji/BANK-LOANS-REPORT/blob/main/financial_loan.csv)

 # Data Analysis process
 A series of steps must be carried out to interpret this information.
-The steps u used in this process are listed below:
+The steps i used in this process are listed below:
 - Excel concept applied
 - Problem Statement
 - Data Cleaning Process